billjee/bsmd/README.md

 For building the experiment of the BSMD we use the [Hyperledger indy-sdk](https://github.com/hyperledger/indy-sdk).

-## Installation
+## Contents
-In order to run the code first you need to install a test network:

-1. To install network on a physical network follow [this guide](https://github.com/hyperledger/indy-node/blob/master/docs/start-nodes.md#create-a-network-and-start-nodes) (hard)
-2. To install network in local machine follow [this guide](https://github.com/hyperledger/indy-sdk#how-to-start-local-nodes-pool-with-docker) (easy)

-In the [examples](/examples) folder are samples of Cybersecurity and privacy impacts and transactions.
-In the [experiments](/experiments) folder is the code for running the simulation in a local machine and a physical network.
+1. In the [examples](/examples) folder are samples of cybersecurity, privacy impacts and transactions.
+In each subfolder are instructions for running the examples
+2. In the [experiments](/experiments) folder are the simulations.
+In each subfolder are instructions for running the simulations

 ## Built With